 A Fishing Village Turned Into A Secret Destination for Art Lovers

-The little rustic fishing village of Tam Thanh south of Hoi An on the coast is attracting tourists and art lovers with its colourful murals on houses and walls lining the street.
+The little rustic fishing village of Tam Thanh south of Hoi An on the coast is attracting tourists and art lovers with its colourful murals and street art on houses and walls lining the road.
 This is thanks to the collaboration of Korean and Vietnamese artists and it has received an increasing number of visitors to the somewhat remote community.
 Tam Thanh Mural Village is still not listed in any of the guide books for Vietnam, including Lonely Planet, which makes it an intriguing day tour for anyone who wants to discover an off the beaten track location near Hoi An.
 We heard of the art mural village by recommendation from our hotel manager at Atlas Hotel in Hoi An, who has personally met one of the local artists and told us excitedly about the project.

 The Monument of Vietnamese Heroic Mother